DrOreo002/DrOreo002/README.md

 </p>

 ---
-<div align="center">I'm a Java programmer that :love: to make plugins!.
+<div align="center">I'm a Java programmer that 💕 to make plugins!.
 You can check out some of my works above!</div>